Understanding the aspect framework design

 Example: an aspect targeting methods, fields, and properties

-The following example shows an aspect that targets methods, fields, and properties with a single implementation class.
+The following example demonstrates an aspect that targets methods, fields, and properties with a single implementation class.

 1using Metalama.Framework.Aspects;